 3. Split toning panel for Lightroom color grading

-The split toning panel is a very popular choice when first starting out with color grading in Lightroom as it’s easier to use than the RGB tone curve.
+Split toning was a very popular choice for beginner color grading in Lightroom as it’s easier to use than the RGB tone curve.
 Here you adjust both the color and the saturation of:

 You can also adjust the balance of the split toning if you want more emphasis on the highlights or the shadows by moving the balance slider.